martijnimhoff/heimdall/readme.md

  && npm run dev
 # ignore the url in the output
 ```
-- The frontend is accessible on: http://127.12.1.1:3000/
-- The backend is accessible on: http://127.12.1.1/
-- Sign up for an account, then login

-#### Optional steps

-- Add this to your host file:
+- Add this to your hosts file:
 ```
 127.12.1.1 heimdall.local
 ```
 - The frontend is now accessible on: http://heimdall.local:3000/
 - The backend is now accessible on: http://heimdall.local/
-- That looks a bit nicer :)
+- Sign up for an account, then login

 ## Database diagram:
 https://app.diagrams.net/#G1gX2SlT6ayrsmtyJyJGoaQMoiMYClfyh2